 - Managing the future disposition of, and sustainable curation for, private prehistoric archaeological collections related to north-east Yorkshire and the North York Moors

 The North York Moors is the backdrop for one of the densest concentrations of Mesolithic lithic scatters in the UK based on current evidence – second only to the Central Pennines – and yet it is one of the least understood.

 There are now ten AMS radiocarbon determinations from White Gill, the latter three generously grant-funded by the National Park Authority, and thirteen overall for the immediate area.
 These provide the first and only cohesive calibrated sequence for north-east Yorkshire outside the research focus on Star Carr and the Lake Flixton area in the Vale of Pickering.
-The latest White Gill dates, based on short-lived Corylus avellana (hazel), seems to relate to transitional Terminal Mesolithic to Early Neolithic activity (or at least a terminus post quem burning event) in what appears to be extended Late Mesolithic persistence into the fourth millennium cal BC – a short period where there is also evidence for an Early Neolithic mortuary structure and domestic activity (the latter securely dated in 2016) in the coastal zone at Street House, Loftus.
+The latest White Gill dates, based on short-lived Corylus avellana (hazel), seems to relate to transitional Terminal Mesolithic to Early Neolithic activity (or at least a terminus post quem burning event) in what appears to be extended Late Mesolithic persistence into the fourth millennium cal BC, around the 39th to 38th century BC – a short period where there is also evidence for an Early Neolithic mortuary structure and domestic activity (the latter securely dated in 2016) in the coastal zone at Street House, Loftus.

 populating a taskscape